 What is electrolysis and how does this process result in H2 production?

 Hydrogen fuel is widely viewed as a form of renewable energy that will play a central role in the global transition to renewable energy and away from fossil fuels.
-That said, this leaves many asking questions such as:
+That said, this leaves many asking how is hydrogen made along with some other questions such as:

 - What is hydrogen gas?

 - How does a hydrogen fuel cell work?

 What is H2 and how is it used as a fuel?